UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 :name: fig:summarize
 :figclass: caption-hack

-Calculating summary statistics on one or more column(s).
-In its simplest use case, it creates a new data frame with a single row containing the summary statistic(s) for each column being summarized.
-The darker, top row of each table represents the column headers.
+Calculating summary statistics on one or more column(s) in `pandas` generally creates a series object containing the summary statistic(s) for each column being summarized.
+The darker, top row of each table represents column headers.
 ```

 +++